CoFlows/CoFlows-CE/docs/Workflow.md

 ## Definition

-Workspaces are declared through a package.json file like:
+Workflows are declared through a package.json file like:

     {
         "ID": GUID,